 - Select Personal Information then Update Addresses and Phones

 - View your new contact information, select current

 - Make the necessary changes and click submit

-- Select exit from the top right menu to log out
+- Review & select exit from the top right menu to log out

-The International Families Coordinator provides support to international student families as they make the necessary adjustments to settle into their new home in St. John's.
-The IO Family Program can provide information on family health care, schools for children, daycares for children, family tax benefits, work/volunteer opportunities for spouses, ESL opportunities for spouses, local community supports and parenting resources.
+Our office provides support to international student families as they make the necessary adjustments to settle into their new home in St. John's.
+The Family Program Advisor can provide information on family health care, schools for children, daycares for children, family tax benefits, work/volunteer opportunities for spouses, ESL opportunities for spouses, local community supports and parenting resources.
 Learn more about our family program.

-- Connect with a career advisor if you have any questions about job search and employment.
+- Connect with our career advisor - email us at firstname.lastname@example.org if you have any questions about job search & employment.

-Discussion Group happens every Wednesday from 4-5pm in the Social Room next to our office in the Corte Real building to provide support and learn new things together.
-There is always interesting conversation and lots of laughter.
+Discussion Group - occurs every Wednesday from 4:00 - 5:00pm and it takes place in the IO Social Room (CA -2002).
+Discussion Group provides support and an opportunity for students to learn new things together.
+There is always interesting conversation & lots of laughter.

-Coffee Club happens every Friday from 3-5pm.
-Students casually drop in and have free coffee/tea and sweets and meet other students on campus.
+Coffee Club - occurs every Friday from 3:00 - 5:00pm and it takes place in the IO Social Room (CA-2002).
+Students casually drop in & have free coffee/tea and sweets and meet other students on campus.
 You will have the opportunity to learn about Newfoundland and hear fascinating stories from students from all over the world!

 Join a Student Group.
 Research shows that students involved with extra curricular activities on campus, usually have a positive study experience.